marcuswmc/planner-frontend/README.md

 # 📅 Plann.er

-## Descrição do Projeto
+## Project Description

-O Plann.er é uma aplicação web de planejamento de viagens, desenvolvida com React e TypeScript, que permite aos usuários criar, visualizar e gerenciar detalhes de suas viagens.
+Plann.er is a travel planning web application developed with React and TypeScript, allowing users to create, view, and manage the details of their trips.

-## Funcionalidades
+## Features

-- Criar uma nova viagem com destino e datas.
+- Create a new trip with destination and dates.
-- Adicionar e convidar convidados para a viagem.
+- Add and invite guests to the trip.
-- Visualizar detalhes da viagem, incluindo atividades, convidados e links importantes.
+- View trip details, including activities, guests, and important links.
-- Interface moderna e responsiva utilizando Tailwind CSS.
+- Modern and responsive interface using Tailwind CSS.

-## Tecnologias Utilizadas
+## Technologies Used

 ![React](https://img.shields.io/badge/React-61DAFB?style=for-the-badge&logo=react&logoColor=white)
 ![TypeScript](https://img.shields.io/badge/TypeScript-3178C6?style=for-the-badge&logo=typescript&logoColor=white)